Common attack targets

 Kernel Flaws

-Privilege escalation via kernel bugs
+Privilege escalation via kernel bugs, kernel exploits

-Dirty Pipe (CVE-2022-0847), Dirty COW (CVE-2016-5195)
+Dirty Pipe (CVE-2022-0847) for root access, Dirty COW (CVE-2016-5195)

 Buffer Overflows

-Crafted input overflowing memory
+Crafted input overflowing memory, overflowing memory to execute shellcode

-EternalBlue (MS17-010), Code Red worm (IIS buffer overflow)
+EternalBlue (MS17-010), Code Red worm (IIS buffer overflow), Stack-based overflow in legacy FTP servers

 Insufficient Input Validation